- Move the person out of traffic.

 Send someone for help and to get an AED.

 If alone, call for help while assessing for breathing and pulse.
-(The AHA emphasizes that cell phones are available everywhere now and most have a built-in speakerphone.
+(The ILCOR emphasizes that cell phones are available everywhere now and most have a built-in speakerphone.
 Call for help without leaving the person.)

 - Check pulse.